John Hopton (died 1478): Family

 In 1427 he married Margaret, daughter of Sir Thomas Savile of Thornhill and his wife Margaret, daughter of Sir John Pilkington, with whom he had four sons and three daughters.
 The girls all married landowners, for example Elizabeth who married Sir William Brewes of Stinton Hall in Salle.
 After Margaret died in 1451, he founded a chantry for her in Blythburgh church and set up a tomb there for her and himself.

 Sources vary over his next marriage, some saying that between 1451 and 1457 he married and lost Agnes Heveningham.
 Two memorials formerly at Walberswick church may have been for himself with these deceased wives.

 Certainly in 1457 he married Thomasine, daughter of John Barrington of Rayleigh and his wife Isabel.
 She was the widow of two previous husbands, William Lunsford of Battle and William Sidney of Stoke d'Abernon, and already had seven children.
 Together she and John had two sons, and she long outlived him, being buried near him in Blythburgh church in 1498.
-The slab which forms the table or cover of the Blythburgh tomb-chest is indented for three (lost) monumental brass figures, that is to say a central male figure in armour with a wife at either side of him.
+The slab which forms the table or cover of the Blythburgh tomb-chest opening between the chancel and the north-side chancel aisle is indented for three (lost) monumental brass figures, that is to say a central male figure in armour with a wife at either side of him - Margaret and Thomasine.

 He was the great-grandfather of Sir Arthur Hopton (1488-1555).